FAQ

 This is one instance where I may only use the child’s first name or omit their name entirely for their protection, depending on the nature of the story.

 I work to ensure all people I interview, especially youth, feel comfortable and heard.
 Where and how I interview them is important, too.
-I explain the process to them in advance, follow up with them often, and frequently add extra time to our interviews so they can take their time and ask questions as needed.
+I explain the process to them in advance, follow up often and frequently add extra time to our interviews so they can take their time and ask questions as needed.

 How do you balance stories?

 Following the Society of Professional Journalists Code of Ethics and the policies of the outlets I work with, I work to ensure my stories are as thorough, accurate and balanced as possible.
-This means recognizing my own biases, bringing in multiple perspectives on each subject, conducting a thorough fact-checking process and more.
+This means recognizing my own biases, bringing in multiple perspectives on each subject, conducting thorough fact-checking, and more.

 I work with my colleagues and editors to select individual words, phrases and the framing of my stories so they don’t skew the meaning or interpretation in favor of any side.

-In watchdog and investigative stories, there is a sense of blame explored in the coverage.
-Still, I am responsible for giving all sides a chance to speak on their behalf, ensuring they are not blindsided and that I fact-check all information included.
+In watchdog and investigative stories, a sense of blame is explored in the coverage.
+Still, I am responsible for giving all sides a chance to speak on their behalf, ensuring they are not blindsided, and fact-checking all information included.

 Photo by Connor Radnovich